Fp-Package/flow/README.md

 #### Description
 To remove a connection between two nodes, simply call `removeConnection` method on the intantiated object by passing the `id`s of the nodes that you want to connect.

+### getRenditionInfo

+#### Description
+If you want to save the flow for reuse, which you would be doing in most cases, call `getRenditionInfo` to get the data that you can pass to your backend.
+This is the minimum data required by this flow library to be rendered.
+In the each node object inside `flow.nodes` array. the `data` property can also be used to set extra information about the element or its state.

+## Properties
+There are mainly two types of properties.
+One is for the flow object we created from the FPFlow class, another is the node object we got from calling addNode.

+### flow
+The flow object can be gotten by calling `new FPFlow()`.
+Following are its properties.

+#### nodes
+This returns all the array of nodes you created

+#### element
+This gives the container element

+#### canvas
+This gives the canvas on which we are drawing the blocks.
+It's an html div element.
+You can easily set style or background color.

+#### strokeWidth
+Width of the connection strokes.
+It has the same unit as canvas context line width.
+It's changable directly.

+#### strokeColor
+It gives you the color of the strokkeline.
+It's also directly changeable.

+### node
+You can get the node object on calling the `addNode` method.
+Following are its main properties.

+#### element
+This returns the node element you passed.

+#### data
+This is the property you would like to put most focus on as you can store your data here.
+You can modify, reasign and delete as you do with js objects.
+Be careful not to save the whole node object in backend as it holds unnecessary information.

+## Rendering a saved flow

 ## To Do